-The protozoa differs from the bacillus, which is a vegetable onsequently the investigation of organism; consequently the investigation of small-pox belongs to pathology rather than to bacteriology.
+The protozoa differs from the bacillus, which is a vegetable

+organism; consequently the investigation of small-pox belongs to pathology rather than to bacteriology.

 THE TREATMENT OF PHTHISIS BY INHALATION.

 A paper read at the Medical Congress at Madrid by Dr. von Schrötter, the eminent professor at the University of Vienna, on a new method of treating the lungs by means of inhalation, is causing no little stir in the scientific world.